jouniverse/nrel-solar-app-m/README.md

 ## Usage

 To use the app, the user needs to have a NREL API key.
 The key can be obtained by registering at the NREL website<sup>1,2</sup>.
 The key needs to be entered in the app before the data can be accessed.
 Also an OpenWeatherMap<sup>3</sup> API key is needed to access location data.
 The key can be obtained by registering at the OpenWeatherMap website.
-The key needs to be entered in the app before the weather data can be accessed.
+The key needs to be entered in the app before the location data can be accessed.

 Simple use case is presented [here](https://youtu.be/PZGQp4jDT-Q)